|Languages||裕群 | ஜூ கூன்|

 Joo Koon station is a transfer hub for commuters heading in and out of the Jurong and Tuas industrial areas, with many bus services operating from the adjacent Joo Koon Bus Interchange complemented by passing-by Bus Services 192, 193 and 252.
 It took over the role as the main transfer hub for Jurong Industrial Bus Services from Boon Lay following the opening of Joo Koon Bus Interchange in November 2015.

-Joo Koon station will no longer be the western terminus of the EWL when the Tuas West Extension opens in the 2nd Quarter of 2016.
+Joo Koon station will no longer be the western terminus of the EWL when the Tuas West Extension opens on 18 June 2017.
 With four new stations west of Joo Koon, Tuas Link will be the new western terminus.

 First / Last Train Timings